LuchoLeonel/100-solidity-questions/solidity-questions.md

 If the malicious party already has an approve from the owner, and the owner wants to reduce the amount of token the malicious party can spend, the owner can send a new approve for a lower amount of token.
 Here is where the malicious party can take advantage of this.
 Using the insertion attack, the attacker could front-run the new approve transaction and spend the old value before the new value is set, and then additionally spend the new amount.

 3. What opcode accomplishes address(this).balance?
-You need to call first opcode ADDRESS (30) and then call opcode BALANCE (31).
+You need to call first opcode SELFBALANCE (47).

 4. What is an anonymous Solidity event?
 Events can be marked as anonymous, in which case they will not have a selector.
 Because of this they cannot be easily searched for, or decoded with certainty unless you have the specific contract ABI or the source code of the contract.